-Research:

-Research emphasis is on the development and fabrication of novel fiber optic systems for very diverse applications ranging from aerospace to biomedical.
+Research: Research emphasis is on the development and fabrication of novel fiber optic systems for very diverse applications ranging from aerospace to biomedical.
 Projects involve development of new techniques and algorithms.
 Research work has been supported by NSF, NASA, NIH and various state and industrial partners.
 Some of the current research projects include development capillary waveguide based biosensors for detection of pathogens in a marine environment, integrated fiber optic based systems for real time detection of synchronous and asynchronous vibrations in turbomachinery.

-Equipment:

-Equipment includes a fiber optic fusion splicer, fiber polisher, diamond saw, optical microscope and various laser sources.
-Additionally, the laboratory has the facilities for designing printed circuits and fabricating optical and electronic sub-systems.
+Equipment: Equipment includes a fiber optic fusion splicer, fiber polisher, diamond saw, optical microscope, optical spectral analyzer with a sub-nanometer resolution, single photon-counting systems, a high speed digital autocorrelator and various laser sources.
+Additionally, the laboratory has the facilities for designing and fabricating printed circuit boards and fabricating optical and electronic sub-systems.
+Electronic test equipment includes logic analyzers and development platforms for USB2.0, Bluetooth and FPGA embedded systems.